Noisy96/dzcode.io/README.md

 To get started see [the contributing guidelines](https://github.com/dzcode-io/dzcode.io/blob/master/.github/CONTRIBUTING.md).

-**Before You Create a Pull Request** :
+**Before You Create a Pull Request**:
-Please make sure your code follows the style guideline defined in this repo, for that simply run `yarn lint:fix` to ensure the conformity.
+Please make sure your code follows the style guideline defined in this repo, for that simply run `yarn lint:fix` to ensure conformity.
 This process should happen automatically whenever you commit your changes, but you can always do it manually when your Pull Request checks are failing due to linting errors.

 ### Add Your Own Article

 Articles on dzCode.io are found under the folder [`data/articles`](https://github.com/dzcode-io/dzcode.io/tree/master/data/articles).

-To add new article let's say "Awesome New Article", simply do the following:
+To add a new article let's say "Awesome New Article", simply do the following:

 - Create a new folder `Awesome_New_Article` under `data/articles`
 - Add two files:
   - `info.json` , a json file containing info about your article, like **title**, **description** etc..., see [this file](https://github.com/dzcode-io/dzcode.io/blob/master/data/articles/Welcome_to_dzCode/info.json) as an example.
-  - `content.md` , a markdown file which contain your Article text, in form of [markdown](https://www.markdownguide.org/).
+  - `content.md` , a markdown file that contains your Article text, in form of [markdown](https://www.markdownguide.org/).
 - Lastly, to make your article visible, modify the content of [`data/articles/list.json`](https://github.com/dzcode-io/dzcode.io/blob/master/data/articles/list.json) and add your article's folder name `Awesome_New_Article` inside the `"items": []` array.

 To test and see your article locally, make sure to [you are all set](#get-started), after you run dzCode locally go to http://localhost:8080/Articles/Awesome_New_Article, you will see your article, and you can continue editing from there, once you are happy with the result, create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) against master branch, and we will be happy to merge it 😃.